ERC-Karst/openkarst/docs/examples.md

 ```

 Finally we create a FlowSimulation object and set the initial conditions (no flows, empty channel).
-We also set the inflow boundary at the left side and the constant water depth boundary at the right side (computed from the analytical solution).
+We also set the inflow boundary at the left side (volumetric inflow) and the constant water depth boundary at the right side (computed from the analytical solution).

 ```python